cpdf -info [-raw | -utf8] in.pdf

 The -info operation prints entries from the document information dictionary, and from any XMP metadata to standard output.

-The -page-info operation prints the page label, media box and other boxes page-by-page to standard output, for all pages in the current range.
+The -page-info operation prints the page label, media box and other boxes, and number of annotations page-by-page to standard output, for all pages in the current range.

 The -pages operation prints the number of pages in the file.